Upcoming Performances

 Sun., December 29, 2024 at 4 pm Saint James Place, Great Barrington, MA

-Crescendo Chorus, Nicholas Tamagna, countertenor, Douglas Williams, bass, and Crescendo Period Instrument Orchestra, led by Christine Gevert
+The performers are Crescendo Chorus of forty singers, Paulina Francisco, soprano, Nicholas Tamagna, countertenor, Gene Stenger, tenor, Douglas Williams, bass-baritone, and Crescendo Period Instrument Orchestra, led by Christine Gevert.

 Early Spring